sumanjs/suman/README.md

 <br>

-The purpose of the Suman library is to provide the most sophisticated test runner in the Node.js ecosystem, with better features, higher performance and more expressiveness than AVA, Mocha, and Tape.
+The purpose of the Suman library is to provide the most sophisticated test runner in the Node.js ecosystem, with better features, higher performance, better debugability, and more expressiveness than AVA, Mocha, and Tape.
 Suman is a first-rate library and we hope you take the time to compare its capabilities with AVA, Mocha and Tape.

 The primary aims are:

 * make tests run faster by leveraging async I/O and separate Node.js processes
-* isolate tests by running in separate processes
+* isolate tests by running them in separate processes
-* make debugging your test files easier; this is achieved by allowing for running of tests with the plain old node executable
+* make debugging your test files easier; this is achieved by allowing for running of tests with the plain old node executable, this makes Suman tests "node-able"
 * provide cleaner output, so that developer logging output is not necessarily mixed with test results; achieved by using child processes.
 * add a whole bunch of missing features from Mocha, Tape and AVA, while simplifying portions of the Mocha API and doing away with implicit globals